asvd/helios-kernel/README.md

 - Download the distribution [here](https://github.com/asvd/helios-kernel/releases/download/v0.9.5/helios-kernel-0.9.5.tar.gz)
-and unpack it somwhere, i.e. in `helios-kernel/` directory.
+and unpack it somewhere, i.e. in `helios-kernel/` directory.
 You may also use [npm](https://npmjs.org/) to install Helios Kernel under Node.js: